tomblackburn/blog/content/en/posts/Project Booksy - The Idea/index.md

 ---
-title: Project Zero - The
+title: Project Booksy - The Idea
 date: 2025-01-26
 author: Tom Blackburn
 description: Diary of a project being built as part of the Boot.dev course